lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 the old version of the image is what will be used.
 To update, you will have to re-pack or reload.

-To pack an image, select :guilabel:`Pack Image` from the :guilabel:`Image` menu.
-To Unpack, select this option again and select :guilabel:`Remove Pack`.
+To pack an image, select *Pack Image* from the *Image* menu.
+To Unpack, select this option again and select *Remove Pack*.

 The File→Append function automatically goes into . blend files and shows you the image textures packed in it.